Head of Market Risk and Pricing Models, Quantitative Risk Management (QRM), Inc.

 Oscar did his undergraduate education in Harvard University, where he studied Applied Mathematics and graduated in 2003.
 He then obtained an MSc in Statistics from the London School of Economics and in 2005 started his professional career at ABN AMRO, working in the interest rate quant team in London.
 He joined the Royal Bank of Scotland with the merger in 2008 and has been the head of Structured Rates Quantitative Analytics in Natwest Markets since 2015.

-Reader in Mathematics, University College London (UCL)
+Professor of Mathematics, University College London (UCL)

 Interim Chief Executive, Foresters Friendly Society